Administration & Support

 Because the Center For International Studies was a magnet school at West for the majority of the years I taught at West, I have many fond memories and continued relationships with both past students and faculty members of DCIS.
 This next step in my professional life is truly exciting!

-This is my second year at DCIS teaching 9th grade Biology, after spending the last ten years teaching science at John F. Kennedy.
+This is my third year at DCIS teaching 9th grade Biology, after spending the last ten years teaching science at John F. Kennedy.
 After graduating from the University of Iowa, I joined the Peace Corps to work with rural farmers in Paraguay.
-Moving to Denver to enjoy the mountains and outdoors, I met my wife and now have two children, ages 1 and 5.
+Moving to Denver to enjoy the mountains and outdoors, I met my wife and now have two children, ages 2 and 6.
 I have always loved science and enjoy hiking, fishing, camping, mountain climbing and traveling as often as I can.
 I am excited to work with such a fantastic faculty and student body at DCIS.

 Phone: (720) 423-9049